Advanced Certificate Student Handbook

 Life in the School Community

 Upon admission to studies at ETS the students obligate themselves to keep the following school regulations.
 We encourage students to cultivate Christian values that can be applied beyond their time at ETS.
 When a student fails to conform to the school regulations, it becomes the ultimate responsibility of the Disciplinary Committee to develop necessary measures of discipline and restoration in the spirit of meekness according to Galatians 6:1.
-This disciplinary action could include, but not be limited to, committee reprimand, monetary fines, work assignments, detention, probation, loss of a scholarship, suspension, and/or immediate expulsion.
+This disciplinary action may include, but is not limited to, committee reprimand, monetary fines, work assignments, detention, probation, loss of a scholarship, suspension, and/or immediate expulsion.
 In the event that a serious emergency/altercation takes place, the President is authorized to take the immediate action that he/she determines to be in the best interest of this institution.

 School Life